 International Business Administration

 Studying Business Administration is handy for everyone.
-You will learn about different parts of the business and can become a manager in the English-speaking company afterward or work internationally.
+You will learn about different parts of the business and can become a manager in an English-speaking company afterward or work internationally.

 Most of the programs for international business are in English in Germany.